ganeti/ganeti/doc/hooks.rst

 Environment variables
 ---------------------

 Note that all variables listed here are actually prefixed with *GANETI_* in order to provide a clear namespace.
+In addition, post-execution scripts receive another set of variables, prefixed with *GANETI_POST_*, representing the status after the opcode executed.

 Common variables
 ~~~~~~~~~~~~~~~~